Sillah-Babar/WoltAcrossBorders/README.md

-# Jucntion - Food Delivery App
+# Junction - Food Delivery App

 A modern food delivery and restaurant discovery application inspired by Wolt, featuring a dark theme UI.